 Bad credit will make your application very difficult to approve.
 Applicants should be aware of disqualifying factors concerning creditworthiness.
 The Department does not qualify financial responsibility on a credit score, but looks at the applicant’s overall credit report.
-Judgments, defaults on student or government loans, child support in arrears, and other factors could result in the denial of licensure.
+Judgments, child support in arrears, and other factors could result in the denial of licensure.
 Tax liens, charge-offs or collection accounts, and foreclosures or short sales with a deficiency will also negatively affect licensing unless a payment plan is in place and at least 3 consecutive payments have been made prior to the application.

-Criminal activity increases the difficulty of making a favorable finding on an application.
-While minor traffic offenses will not affect your chances for a license, convicted felons who have not been PARDONED (not just paroled) or who have not sought and obtained/documented the remedies provided for in O.C.G.A.
-Section 7-1-1004(h) cannot be licensed.
+A criminal background increases the difficulty of making a favorable finding on an application.
+While minor traffic offenses will not affect your chances for a license, convicted felons who do not provide documentation of the remedy provided for in O.C.G.A. § 7-1-1004(d)(2) (e.g. a pardon) will not be licensed.
 The Department verifies the criminal background of each applicant for a mortgage license.
-It is very important to provide honest answers in the application.
-Omissions regarding arrests are deemed to be a serious falsification of the application and can lead to denial regardless of the nature or outcome of the arrest.
+Omissions regarding arrests are deemed to be a serious misrepresentation to the Department and can be the basis of a denial regardless of the nature or outcome of the arrest.

 A "Registrant" is a company that performs activities covered under the GRMA, but due to its charter and ownership structure, has been specifically exempted from licensing.
 Certain types of companies are exempt from the licensing provisions of GRMA.
 These exemptions extend to organizations such as banks and credit unions which are properly chartered by the state or federal government, and to properly licensed finance companies who restrict their lending activities to those covered by the Georgia Industrial Loan Act (GILA).
 Wholly-owned mortgage subsidiaries of federally insured financial institution holding companies, but not owned directly by the financial institution, qualify for "registrant" status since they are separately chartered companies subject to possible review by the primary regulators of financial institutions themselves in the holding company system.
 However, such indirect supervision does not qualify the entities for exemption from mortgage licensing.
 Application for registrant status is similar to the application for a license and must be made through the NMLS.
 "Registrants" under GRMA should not be confused with a "federal registrant" for the purposes of the Federal SAFE Act.

 NO. Unlike some states, Georgia does not issue a separate license for each established branch.
 Branch offices and those individuals who are proposed to serve as branch managers must be approved, as well as any changes in managers for existing approved branch locations.
-A listing of approved branch locations is contained on our database for each licensee.
 Operating an unapproved office can jeopardize a license and subject the licensee to monetary fines.

 If the licensee is a lender, they must generally provide funding for the loans generated by that branch.
 It is not appropriate for a lender's branch to broker loans to other lenders.